Nino Paraíba

-Severino de Ramos Clementino da Silva (born 10 January 1986), known as Nino Paraíba or simply Nino, is a Brazilian footballer who plays for América Mineiro as a right back.
+Severino do Ramo Clementino da Silva (born 10 January 1986), known as Nino Paraíba or simply Nino, is a Brazilian footballer who plays as a right back for Cuiabá.

 Club career

 Early career

 Born in Rio Tinto, Paraíba, Nino made his senior debut with Desportiva Guarabira in 2006.
 In 2008, after an unassuming spell at Ceará, he joined Náutico, but was subsequently released.

 In December 2008 Nino was presented at Sousa, and was a starter with the side crowned champions of 2009 Campeonato Paraibano.

 Vitória

 On 2 June 2009, after being linked to a move to Bahia, Nino signed for Vitória.
 He made his first team – and Série A – debut on 4 July, coming on as a second-half substitute for Apodi in a 1–2 away loss against Flamengo.

 A backup option during his first two seasons, Nino only became a regular starter during the 2011 campaign, in the Série B. He scored his first league goal on 27 September of that year, netting the last in a 2–0 home win against Ponte Preta.

 On 15 June 2012 Nino signed a new three-year deal with Vitória, until 2015.
 Due to injuries, he lost his first-choice status during the 2013 season to Ayrton.

 On 15 April 2015, after being deemed surplus to requirements, Nino was loaned to Avaí in the top tier until December.
 He was an undisputed starter for the side, featuring in 35 matches as his side suffered relegation.